Chevrolet Express: Pre-facelift (1996–2002)

-Second generation (2003–present)
+Facelift (2003–present)

-For 2003, the Express underwent a mid-cycle revision.
+For 2003, the Express and Savana underwent a mid-cycle revision.
 Alongside substantial frame and chassis upgrades, the bodywork forward of the windshield was revised.
 Distinguished by a higher hood line, the newer front fascia (developed as an improved crumple zone) was brought closer in line with the GMT800 full-size pickup trucks introduced for 1999; the model line also introduced a degree of parts commonality between the two model lines.
 The dashboard underwent a redesign; along with the addition of dual-stage airbags, the interior added multiplex wiring (adding increased functionality to the interior electrical system).

-The Express was offered with 60/40 split panel doors on the passenger-side of the vehicle; in a first (since the Corvair cargo van), an option was added for the driver-side to receive the same split panel doors; this option was limited to the standard-length body (requiring doors on both sides).
-The option for the driver-side split 60/40 panel doors was available through at least model year 2014.
+The Express and Savana offered with 60/40 split panel doors on the passenger-side of the vehicle; in a first (since the Corvair cargo van), an option was added for the driver-side to receive the same split panel doors; this option was limited to the standard-length body (requiring doors on both sides).
+The option for the driver-side split 60/40 panel doors was available through the 2014 model year.

 Since its 2003 model revision, the Express has seen incremental updates to the model line.
+The light-duty 2500 vans (below 8,500 pounds GVWR) were discontinued for 2006.
 For 2008, the Express passenger van received side-curtain airbags and standard stability control (introduced for 3500-series vans for 2005); the steering wheel, seats, and gauge cluster were also redesigned.
 For 2011, the dashboard received upgrades (including Bluetooth compatibility and a USB port).
-For 2013, higher-trim passenger vans received a optional navigation system, rearview camera, and parking assist system.
-For 2015, all radios became digitally-tuned and a 120-volt outlet was added to the dash.
+For 2013, higher-trim passenger vans received an optional navigation system, rearview camera, and parking assist system.

+For 2015, all radios became digitally tuned and a 120-volt three-prong AC outlet was added to the dash.
 For 2018, the Express dropped sealed-beam headlights from all models, adopting the four composite headlamps of higher-trim passenger vans.
-For 2019, higher-trim passenger vans received lane departure warning systems and collision alert warning features.
+This would be the final passenger vehicle to have factory standard sealed-beam headlights marketed in the United States, although many LED retrofits do exist for other sealed-beam headlight vehicles.
+A blind spot monitoring system also became optional.
+For the 2019 model year, higher-trim passenger vans received lane departure warning systems and collision alert warning features.